 Hon.
 Joseph Wambugu: Thank you, Hon.
 Speaker for this opportunity to contribute to this very noble cause of conserving our county's forestry.
-Having been elected the Member of the County Assembly for Karura Ward, the first thing that comes in everyone's mind when you mention the name Karura, in Karura Forest and those who can remember the late Prof. Wangari Mathai's cause to safeguard the forest and its ecosystem.
-Today if you take a drive from the CBD towards that side, the moment you start going down the road towards Gigiri where the Karura forest is, you will notice that even the air there and the environment is different.
-It is different and much fresher, and cleaner.
+In fact, having been elected the Member of the County Assembly for Karura Ward, the first thing that comes in everyone's mind when you mention the name Karura, in Karura Forest and those who can remember the late Prof. Wangari Mathai's cause to safeguard the forest and its ecosystem.
+Today if you take a drive from the CBD towards that side, the moment you start going down the road towards Gigiri where Karura forest is, you will notice that even the air there and the environment is totally different.
+It changes, it is much fresher and cleaner.

-I would like to urge all of us to support this very important Motion and also touch on something that I think that has been forgotten, we have an area known as City Park still in Karura Ward.
+I would like to urge all of us to support this very important motion and also touch on something that I think that has been forgotten, we have an area known as City Part still in Karura Ward.
 City Park is owned by the Nairobi City County and that is how it got the name, City Park.
 It is an area we have seen suffer a lot through the development and most of the destructions that have happened there has been through the erection of billboards from advertising companies.
 I think that is one thing that my Hon.
-Member here once we are through with passing the Motion, we should come up with a way we should coerce the County government to ensure that no billboards are erected in areas regarded to be county's forestry.
+Member here once we are through with passing the motion, we should come up with a way we should coerce the County government to ensure that no billboards are erected in areas regarded to be county's forestry.
 With those few remarks, I beg to support.